• Skip to primary navigation

 Step 5) Repeat the step two, three and four for Two-Weeks and Monthly Volatility calculation.

-Once all values are correctly inserted in the appropriate columns, the excel file automatically calculates the average weekly, two-weeks and monthly percentage volatility of the pair over different time horizons.
+Once all values are correctly inserted in the appropriate columns, the excel file automatically calculates the average weekly, two-weeks and monthly percentage volatility of the instrument over different time horizons.

 Example of choice of the percentage movement value for a Netswap trade

 Let’s say you find a profitable combination in the USDZAR pair.
-The net Swap value is 12$ and the total transaction’ costs are 24$.
+The net Swap value is 12$ and the total transactions costs are 24$.

 The number of days needed to the net swap to absorb the transactions costs are: (24 / 12) = 2.